serokell/blog-posts/typescript-for-haskellers/article.md

 #### Tagless final eDSL

 Another way to implement an eDSL is [tagless final](https://serokell.io/blog/introduction-tagless-final).
-Moving from data type to type class, we are able to implement the same logic.
+We can move from data type to type classes having the same logic.
+Here type class will describe possible actions and using instances we will be able to write interpreters.

 Let's start with defining our type class.
 To do this, we need the already-mentioned `URIS`, which is a union of all 1-arity defined in `URItoKind`, and also the already-mentioned `Kind`.